SupeRuier/awesome-active-learning/README.md

 # At the Beginning

 Active learning is used to reduce the annotation cost in machine learning process.
+It is under the assumption that some samples are more important for a given task than others.
 There have been several surveys for this topic.
 The main ideas and the scenarios are introduced in these surveys.